nfdi-de/section-metadata-wg-onto/.github/ISSUE_TEMPLATE/mapping-publishing.md

 ---

-This is a subtask of the charter epic #7 that deals with the documentation of mappings.
+This issue is associated with the charter epic #7.
----

 # What mapping publication aspect(s) does this issue address?
 [please provide further resources whenever possible]